cporterbellarmine/SeniorCapstone2024/README.md

 - Fixed mobile Puzzle Generator bug where dropdowns had to be used twice to trigger changes.

 **Future Releases**
-*Version 0.4*
+*Version 0.4.1*
-- Puzzle Generation Completed
+- Add Answer Key to Puzzle Generation Page upon generation of a puzzle.

+*Version 0.4.2*
+- Add About and References page.
+- Create PDF generator to print puzzles and answer keys.

 ## Dependencies
 Includes links to installation instructions